-Argentina economy: From comeback kid to turbulence
+Why confidence in Argentina's economy is dwindling

 Argentina's government insists its problem lies with liquidity (a lack of cash) and not with solvency (its ability to meet its financial obligations).

-It argues that therefore the IMF is the cheapest source of financing available.
-With money from the IMF, Argentina would be able to intervene in currency markets for longer and also pay off bonds coming up for payment.
+In May, it turned to the IMF for help, arguing that the Washington-based fund was the cheapest source of financing available.

+The argument went that with a loan from the IMF, Argentina would be able to intervene in currency markets for longer and also pay off bonds coming up for payment.

-President Macri says the money will help him carry out his economic policy of "gradualism", which aims to tackle inflation with structured reforms rather than with shock measures.
+At the time, President Macri said he did not plan to use the $50bn (£37.2bn) loan from the IMF except to boost the country's reserves.

+But with the peso sliding further and hit by a poor soybean and maize harvest, the economy continued to deteriorate.
+In June, the economy fell by 6.7%, its worst downturn since 2009.

 What do Argentines think of all this?